 Since the Hunting Act (2004), The South Shropshire have continued to hunt within the law.
 The aim of trail hunting is to simulate traditional hunting as practised before the ban.
-A trail is laid using a fox based scent – usually founded on fox urine.
-This is important because the aim is to keep the hounds focused on the scent of their historical quarry during the time of this ban.
+A trail is laid using a fox based scent, this is important because the aim is to keep the hounds focused on the scent of their historical quarry during the time of this ban.

 The trail is laid across the country taking a route that might be taken by a fox – ie through hedgerows and woods and along ditches in essence simulating the natural movement of a fox across the countryside.
 It is laid by dragging a scented rag along the ground.
 This is done from a horse, a quad-bike or on foot, though good results maybe best achieved using a combination of all three.